PNS Saif (F253)

 PNS Saif (FFG-253) is a F-22P Zulfiquar-class guided missile frigate which serves as the front line warship of the Pakistan Navy since her commission in 2010.

 Operational history

 Saif was constructed and built in China by Hudong-Zhonghua Shipyard Co. where her keel laying was performed.
-Saif was subjected to the extensive sea trials conducted by the Pakistan Navy in China under Captain Zubair Shafiq on June-July 2010, and was acquired on 9 November 2010.
+Saif was subjected to the extensive sea trials conducted by the Pakistan Navy in China under Captain Zubair Shafiq on June–July 2010, and was acquired on 9 November 2010.

 On 19 September 2010, Saif was commissioned into the military services of the Pakistan Navy with Adm.
 Noman Bashir overseeing her commissioning ceremony in China.
 She is the second warship to have the name Saif, which is a talwar (تلوار) or sword (سيف).
 Her commissioning ended the construction phase of the project in China.

+On 18 November 2025, Saif arrived at the Port of Colombo, Sri Lanka, on a replenishment mission.
+The vessel departed the island on 19 November.